 Grounding involves making a conducting connection between the metal parts of the generator set or one of its electrical circuits and the earth.
 The design and installation of a grounding system is affected by many factors such as the use of multiple transformers, ground fault protection requirements, and physical location of the generator.
-Follow the recommendations of the consulting engineer when installing the grounding system. or death.
+Follow the recommendations of the consulting engineer when installing the grounding system.

+Contact with electrical equipment AWARNING can result in severe personal injury or death.
 It is extremely important that bonding and equipment grounding be properly done.
 All metallic parts that could become energized under abnormal conditions must be properly grounded.